jer96/DandyHacks_VirtualTetris/README.md

 # DandyHacks_VirtualTetris
-DandyHacks Rochester Spring 2016 Hackathon
-Java Tetris game backed by the Leap-MotionSDK Java API.
-Tetris game is controlled by hand motions and gestures over the leap controller.
-Program will register KeyEvents so game will work without the Leap-Motion sensor but it is highly recommended!
+DandyHacks University of Rochester Spring 2016 Hackathon Tetris game backed by the Leap-Motion Java API.
+Tetris game is controlled by hand movement and gestures over the Leap Motion controller.
+The program registers KeyEvents so it can be played without a Leap-Motion sensor but it is highly recommended!